 Spray mops are definitely the way forward, especially if you’re looking for an environmentally friendly, compact cleaning accessory.
-We’ve put together this shopping guide to help you choose the right spray mop for your home.
-If you’re ready for squeaky-clean floors, try one of our recommended models.

 You have a choice between manual and electric spray mops.
 It really comes down to preference and budget when choosing between the two, however, because both types do a decent job of cleaning floors.

 Manual mops are less expensive than electric since they rely on a hand-operated mechanism to spray solution on the floor.
 Some consumers say that it’s easier to control the spray with a manual mop.